The Houston Kid

 The Houston Kid is the 10th album by American country music singer Rodney Crowell.
 It was released through Sugar Hill in 2001.
 The album includes the single "I Walk the Line Revisited", recorded in collaboration with Johnny Cash, which peaked at number 61 on the Hot Country Songs charts in late 1998.

-Thom Jurek of AllMusic rated the album with a full five-star rating.

 Track listing

 All songs written by Rodney Crowell except where noted.